mishika12/Classification-Tennis_Match_Winner/README.md

  In addition to this analysis, the project is aimed to develop predictive models and understand what are the key factors that impact the winning or losing of tennis player based on their past performance.
 The following classfication algorithms will be used to develop the models:
 1. Logistic Regression
 2. KNN
-3. Support Vector Classifier
-4. Naive Bayes
+3. Naive Bayes
-5. Decision Tree Classifier
+4. Decision Tree Classifier
-6. Random Forest Classifier
+5. Random Forest Classifier